q-shift/backstage-playground/README.md

 ## Prerequisites

 - [nvm](https://github.com/nvm-sh/nvm)
-- [Node.js](https://nodejs.org/en) (18 or 20.x but not 22 as it fails on macOS as node-gyp fails to build: isolated-vm)
+- [Node.js](https://nodejs.org/en) (20.x but not 22 as it fails on macOS as node-gyp fails to build: isolated-vm)
 - [Yarn](https://yarnpkg.com/migration/guide).
 It is mandatory to migrate from yarn 1.x to 4.x and to enable `corepack enable` !
 - [GitHub client](https://cli.github.com/) (optional)
 - [argocd client](https://argo-cd.readthedocs.io/en/stable/getting_started/#2-download-argo-cd-cli) (optional)